balunist/mbp_docs2/source/post-mapping/tasks/map_report.rst

 |

-For labels both  **Part #** and  **Name** are optional and any combination is valid.
+For labels, both **Part #** and **Name** are optional and valid in any combination.
 The size controls the combination you select.
-Sliding the size to the far left will remove that element of the label.
+Sliding the size to the far left will remove that element from the label.
 The map will be included with perimeter, insets or pockets, and cutouts set with selectable colors.
-Insets has a  **Grayscale** color which when set will produce a varying grayscale color, the lighter gray for deeper inset pockets and the darker gray for shallow inset pockets.
+Insets have a **Grayscale** color option which, when set, will produce a varying grayscale color, using lighter gray for deeper inset pockets and darker gray for shallow inset pockets.

-The  **Report Output** option includes the following:
+The **Report Output** options include the following:

-    **View**
-        view the report with the default web browser when the report generation is complete
+    - **View** - view the report with the default web browser when the report generation is complete

-    **Print**
-        view a printable report with the default web browser print option which will allow the creation of a PDF output file or a printout
+    - **Print** - view a printable report with the default web browser print option which will allow the creation of a PDF output file or a printout

-    **Rotate**
-        print option to rotate and scaled boards for improved readability
+    - **Rotate** - print option to rotate and scale boards for improved readability

-    **HTML Only**
-        generate the report HTML file without viewing in the web browser
+    - **HTML Only** - generate the report HTML file without viewing it in the web browser

-    **Group common dimensions**
-        compress list by grouping to a single line components with common dimensions
+    - **Group common dimensions** - compress list by grouping components with common

-    **Use Full Path Name**
-        Component names will include the entire unique full path as seen in the browser tree
+    - **Use Full Path Name** - component names will include their unique full path, as seen in the browser tree

-The report will include the following views.
+The report will include the following views:

     **Map**
-        displays the list of boards and clicking on each board will display an image of the corresponding mapped board.
+        Displays the list of boards.
+Clicking on each board will display an image of the corresponding mapped board.

     **Cutlist**
-        displays a cut list of components sorted by Board, Width and Length.
-        Components with matching width and length on the same board will be grouped into a single entry with the appropriate quantity.
+        Displays a cutlist of components sorted by Board, Width, and Length.
+Components on the same board matching in width and length will be grouped into a single entry with the appropriate quantity if **Group common dimensions** option is selected.

     **Materials**
-        displays a list of board type and quantities required to manufacture the model.
-A board type is determined as a unique material and thickness pairing.
-The material is either the physical material or the material appearance if the **Use Appearance** option has been specified when the map was created.
+        Displays a list of board types and the quantities required to manufacture the model.
+A board type is a unique material and thickness pairing.
+The material is either the physical material or the material appearance specified in the **Use Appearance** option when the map was created.

     **Options**
-        displays the list of options used by MapBoards Pro to create the map.
-        This can be useful when comparing the effect options have on the resulting map created.
-Just save the report with different meaningful name.
+        Displays the list of options used by MapBoards Pro to create the map.
+This can be useful when comparing the effects options have on the resulting map.
+Just save the report with a different meaningful name.

 |